Community justice service students discussing with one another

 Get your degree in less time

-Degree Completion allows you to apply your diploma credits toward a Sheridan degree.
+Degree Completion allows you to apply your diploma credits towards a Sheridan degree.
 You'll get significant credit for the courses you completed in your diploma, which means you can complete your degree and advance your career sooner.

 How to apply